ruoyucad/DataForGood/README.md

 ## Set up Instructions

 Clone this repository.

 ### Install Dependencies

-To install all required packages, run the following terminal command:
+To install all required packages, run the following terminal command in the same directory:

 ```pip install -r requirements.txt```